 Clinical Trials in LGS

 Research is ongoing to find novel, innovative treatments for LGS.
 Clinical trials are research studies performed in those with LGS.
 They scientifically evaluate a medical or surgical intervention.
-They are the primary way that researchers find out if a new treatment, like a new drug, diet, or medical device is safe and is effective in reducing seizures in those with LGS.
+They are the primary way that researchers determine if a new treatment, like a new drug, diet, or medical device, is safe and effective in reducing seizures in those with LGS.

 A 2015 report showed that average yearly medical costs are about $64,000 for LGS.
 This number depends on insurance status.
-Hospitalizations and home health services are a big expense.
-Many medication options are generic and are relatively inexpensive.
+Hospitalizations and home health services are big expenses.
+Many medication options are generic and relatively inexpensive. compared to hospitalizations and chronic care.
 Newer medications, such as cannabidiol, are more expensive but are generally covered by insurance.